-Meg Jay has had the pleasure of speaking with scores of companies, universities, think tanks, associations and conference groups, including Sundance, Merrill Lynch, MTV, Cosmopolitan, Family Action Network, The New Yorker, Yale University, Fidelity Investments, University of Chicago, Young Presidents Organization, and Aspen Ideas Festival.
+Meg Jay has had the pleasure of speaking with companies, universities, think tanks, associations and conference groups around the globe.
+Some of her clients have included: Sundance, Aspen Ideas Fest, Merrill Lynch, MTV, Cosmopolitan, Family Action Network, The New Yorker, Yale University, Fidelity Investments, University of Chicago, Young Presidents Organization, the Council of Independent Colleges, the How To Academy, and the U.S. government’s Office of Personnel Management.
 Her 2013 TED Talk, “Why 30 Is Not the New 20” is one of the most-watched to date, with more than 10 million views.

 Have Dr. Jay engage with your organization about one of her books…

 The Defining Decade: Why 30 is Not the New 20

 Did you know that 80% of life’s most defining moments take place before age 35?
 That the brain changes more in our 20s than at any other time in adulthood?
 That personality changes more in our 20s than at any other time in life?
 That over half of us are married or are dating or living with our future partner by the age of 30?
 That the first ten years of work have an exponential impact on success?

 Our “thirty-is-the-new-twenty” culture tells us that the our 20s don’t matter.
 Some say they are an extended adolescence.
 Others call them an emerging adulthood.
 Meanwhile, Dr. Meg Jay argues, many twentysomethings have been caught in a swirl of hype and misinformation that has trivialized what is actually the most transformative period of our adult lives.

 In this inspiring and practical talk, Dr. Jay makes clear just how much our 20s do matter and how you—or your twentysomething students, workers or children—can make the most of them now.
 With authority, humor and compassion, she shares the unique power of the twentysomething years and how they change our lives.